 Opening up the history of your life with a therapist may feel scary.
 Even so, the benefits of therapy are great.
 Therapy can help you view and approach sex in a way you may have never imagined possible.
 This can help lead to a healthier emotional and physical connection with yourself and your partner.

-Our relationship experts understand that sexual identities and self-worth, as they relate it to one’s sexual experience, is very personal.
+Our relationship experts understand that sexual identities and self-worth, as they relate them to one’s sexual experience, are very personal.
 Furthermore, we believe that no one should have to go through life feeling sexually damaged and unsatisfied.
 Everyone deserves, and can achieve, a healthy sexual identity and relationship.
 We would be honored to help you overcome your trauma.
 If you’re ready to schedule your appointment now, we’re ready to help you start your healing journey.